-Where feeding equipment is used, it should be so designed so that it is not hazardous to the animals and if necessary should be affixed to the container or conveyance to prevent its contents from spillage.
-When the equipment is not in use, it should be stored away from the animals.
+Where feeding equipment is used, it should be so designed so that it is not hazardous to the animals and-should be affixed to the container or conveyance to prevent its contents from spillage.

-In the case of two or more animals per compartment, the natural behavior of the animals, particularly social aspects, must be considered, and food and water should be offered in a way as to be accessible to every animal.
+In the case of two or more animals per compartment, the natural behaviour of the animals, particularly social aspects, must be considered, and food and water should be offered in a way as to be accessible to every animal.